Why Coat Bronze

 The use of wax to coat bronze sculpture has a long tradition.

 Archaeological evidence of the 'hot-wax' technique for creating bronze jewelry dates back as far as the first evidence of bronze itself - around 3500 BC.
-So I imagine that it wasn't too long before someone noticed how nice a bronze statue or pendant looks when polished with wax, followed soon after by how it protects against fingerprints and weather.
+So I imagine that it wasn't too long before someone noticed how nice a bronze statue or pendant looks when polished with wax, and how it protects against fingerprints and weather.

 This is my theory, but regardless of how it started, the use of wax to coat metal sculpture, particularly bronze, became a tradition that is still going strong today.